stephan-double-u/cross-language-validation-schema/README.md

 2. The second pair with the name _permissions_ is used to restrict the validity of the validation rule to certain _user permissions_.
 The value is an object with 2 names: _type_ with value _ANY_ and _values_ with a list of allowed permission names.
-   > JSON for example validation rule: "The article name must not be modified if the user (who wants to insert resp.
+   > JSON for example validation rule: "The article name must not be modified if the user (who wants to
    > update the object) owns any of the permission resp. role APPRENTICE or REVIEWER":
     ```json
     {